mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 retransmissions.
 Similarly, timing information might be incorrect due to retransmissions.

+## Multihop Topologies {#multi-hop}

+In some topologies, RoQ may be used on only some of the links between multiple session participants.
+Other links may be using RTP over UDP, or over some other supported RTP encapsulation protocol, and some participants might be using implementations that don't support RoQ at all.
+These participants will not be able to infer feedback from QUIC, and they may receive less RTCP feedback than expected.
+On the other hand, participants using RoQ might not be aware that other participants are not using RoQ and send as little RTCP as possible since they assume their RoQ peer will be able to infer statistics from QUIC.
+There are two ways to solve this problem: if the middlebox translating between RoQ and RTP over other RTP transport protocols such as UDP or TCP provides Back-to-Back RTP sessions as described in {{Section 3.2.2 of !RFC7667}}, this middlebox can add RTCP packets for the participants not using RoQ by using the statistics the middlebox gets from QUIC and the mappings described in the following sections.
+If the middlebox does not provide Back-to-Back RTP sessions, participants may use additional signalling to let the RoQ participants know what RTCP is required.

 ## Transport Layer Feedback {#transport-layer-feedback}

 This section explains how some of the RTCP packet types which are used to signal